loglib/loglib/README.md

 - Why not?
 - No need to deploy it separately.
 You can easily attach Loglib to your Next js app (and more frameworks are on the way), saving you time, effort and possibly some cash.
 - Keep all your data in your existing database, you have the freedom to store your data in your existing db.
-And this will help you like if your platform displays analytics for users, you can track events or pageviews using the tracker and provide them with detailed analytics.
+And this will help you like if your platform displays analytics for users, you can track events or pageview using the tracker and provide them with detailed analytics.
 - A beautiful dashboard built with Shadcn UI.
 - Privacy first GDPR compliant out of the box but can be customized.
 - Your mom will be impressed.